KID ‘N PLAY

 8, 1990.
 Aside from the music from Kid ‘n Play themselves, the show’s original

-a single season of 13 episodes before it was cancelled.
-A major contributing
+show only lasted a single season of 13 episodes before it was cancelled.
+A

 was that NBC was looking to get out of the cartoon business and further build

-cancelled production on the sitcom in anger.
-That show that ended up taking its
+have one, decided to bow out of the sitcom in anger.
+The show that ended up

 Bel-Air.
 Marvel Comics would